Joe Carpenter (rugby union)

-Joseph Carpenter (born 19 August 2001) is an English rugby union player who plays for Premiership Rugby club Sale Sharks.
-He plays primarily as a fullback.
+Joseph Carpenter (born 19 August 2001) is an English professional rugby union player who plays as a full-back for Premiership Rugby club Sale Sharks.

 Early life

 Carpenter was born in Leeds.
 He attended Lawnswood School before then moving to Woodhouse Grove School.
 He began playing rugby at the age of five, playing for West Park Leeds RUFC.
 Carpenter joined the Leeds Carnegie academy at the age of 15.

 Club career

 Carpenter signed for Sale Sharks in August 2019.
-He made his debut for the club off the bench in the European Rugby Champions Cup in January 2020, in a 30-23 loss to La Rochelle.
+He made his debut for the club off the bench in the European Rugby Champions Cup in January 2020, in a 30–23 loss to La Rochelle.
 He then made his first start on 18 January in the same competition against Glasgow Warriors.

-In March 2021 he joined Nottingham Rugby on dual registration.
+In March 2021 Carpenter joined Nottingham on dual registration.
 He started in Nottingham's opening fixture against Ealing Trailfinders.
 He also featured for Sale in this time period, starting against Wasps in the Premiership Rugby Cup and scoring his first try for the club, on 29 March, in a win against Harlequins - also in the cup.
 In October 2021 Carpenter was dual registered with Sale FC, making his debut against Taunton Titans.

-Carpenter made his Premiership Rugby debut on 1 October 2022, playing at the Salford City Stadium against Exeter Chiefs.
-He scored his first Premiership try in the fixture, which Sale won 28-20.

-Carpenter was voted the Rugby Player's Association 15 under 23 MVP of the month for October 2022, after scoring 3 tries in 5 appearances.
+Carpenter made his Premiership Rugby debut on 1 October 2022, playing at the Salford Community Stadium against Exeter Chiefs.
+He scored his first Premiership try in the fixture, which Sale won 28–20.
+Carpenter was voted the Rugby Player's Association 15 under 23 MVP of the month for October 2022, after scoring three tries in five appearances.
+At the end of that season he started in the 2022–23 Premiership Rugby final which Sale lost against Saracens to finish league runners up.